Gagniuc/GCluster/README.md

 # GCluster v 1.0

-Version 1 detects islands and island clusters by taking into consideration the local C+G content.
+In the first version the signal and the results following the analysis are presented both in 2D and 1D.
+Notice that version one detects islands and island clusters by taking into consideration the local C+G content.

 <kbd><img src="https://github.com/Gagniuc/GCluster/blob/main/img/GCLUSTER%20V1.png?raw=true" /></kbd>

 # GCluster v 2.0

-Version 2 detects islands and island clusters both by using the C+G content and dinucleotide combinations.
+In the second version the signal and the results following the analysis are again presented both in 2D and 1D.
+However, version two brings a third chart by which an interpretation can be made regarding the content and the dinucleotide frequencies.
+Notice that version two detects islands and island clusters both by using the C+G content and the frequencies of dinucleotide combinations.

 <kbd><img src="https://github.com/Gagniuc/GCluster/blob/main/img/GCLUSTER%20V2.png?raw=true" /></kbd>

 # Example results

-The result from below points out the peaks in the signal at every point between 20% to 40% (please see the meaning in the PDF file).
+The result from below points out the peaks in the signal at every integer between 20% to 40% (please see the meaning in the PDF file).

 ~~~
 CG island - number [1] starts at position 70b